Nope, Those Aren't Mailboxes: Paris Rolls Out Sidewalk Urinals

 The designers advertise their product as "the urban ecological solution for civilizing 'wild peeing.' "

-Men pee into the receptacle, which is filled with straw and other composting materials to keep the odors down.
+Men pee into the receptacle, which is filled with straw and other composting materials to keep odors down.
 That material eventually becomes compost that can be used to fertilize plants.
 On top of the Uritrottoir is a small flower garden to "beautify your public spaces."
 City authorities even said this could reduce the amount of chemical fertilizer used.

 This isn't the first time Paris has tried to tackle the "wild peeing" problem, according to The Guardian: